acnodal/external-dns/docs/contributing/crd-source.md

 ### Usage

-One can use CRD source by specifying `--source` flag with `crd` and specifying the ApiVersion and Kind of the CRD with `--crd-source-apiversion` and `crd-source-kind` respectively. for e.g:
+One can use CRD source by specifying `--source` flag with `crd` and specifying the ApiVersion and Kind of the CRD with `--crd-source-apiversion` and `crd-source-resource` respectively. for e.g:

 ```
-$ build/external-dns --source crd --crd-source-apiversion externaldns.k8s.io/v1alpha1  --crd-source-kind DNSEndpoint --provider inmemory --once --dry-run
+$ build/external-dns --source crd --crd-source-apiversion externaldns.k8s.io/v1alpha1 --crd-source-resource dnsendpoints --provider inmemory --once --dry-run
 ```

 ### Creating DNS Records